 All of the examples above are types of coverage decisions.
 This means that if we deny your request for payment, you can appeal our decision.
-Chapter 9 of this document has information about how to make an appeal.
+Chapter 7 of this document has information about how to make an appeal.

-SECTION 2 How to ask us to pay you back or to pay a bill you have received
+SECTION 2 How to ask us to pay you back

 You may request us to pay you back by sending us a request in writing.
-If you send a request in writing, send your bill and documentation of any payment you have made.
-It's a good idea to make a copy of your bill and receipts for your records.
+If you send a request in writing, send your receipt documenting the payment you have made.
+It's a good idea to make a copy of your receipts for your records.
 You must submit your claim to us within 365 days of the date you received the service, item, or drug.